A suspect is in custody after a teen is critically hurt in a shooting at a Nebraska high school

 Thomas said a 15-year-old boy was critically injured in the shooting and rushed to a hospital.
 She said the victim was in stable condition several hours after the shooting.

-One student told KETV that he was coming back to school after lunch and ran as fast as he could when he heard screams and saw people running because he didn't want to die.
+One student told KETV that he was coming back to school after lunch and ran as fast as he could when he heard screams and saw people running because he didn't want to die and the Georgia shooting was on his mind.

 Two nearby Catholic high schools — Marian and Roncalli high schools — were also locked down after the shooting, but that was lifted after the arrest.